Federal grant to Vaya Health to help prevent, reduce homelessness in WNC as part of COVID-19 response

-Vaya, an Asheville-based managed healthcare organization, oversees publicly funded mental health, substance use and intellectual and/or developmental disability services in 22 western North Carolina counties.
+Vaya, an Asheville-based managed healthcare organization, oversees publicly funded mental health, substance use and intellectual and/or developmental disability services in 32 North Carolina counties.
 Vaya also administers an array of housing supports programs in the region.

 “Having a safe, stable place to live is an integral part of mental health, physical health and wellbeing,” said Vaya Chief Population Health Officer Rhonda Cox.
 “COVID-19 has disproportionately affected individuals and families experiencing homelessness or housing insecurity.
 This initiative is a key part in our region’s long-term recovery.”

 HERE, based in Sylva, is a primary regional homelessness services provider and offers programs including emergency shelter, housing supports and assistance in accessing healthcare services, including mental health care.